Commercial Plumbing Bexley — Verified Commercial Plumbers

 Kitchen and catering plumbing.
 Commercial kitchen sink installations, dishwasher and glasswasher connections, pot wash and prep area plumbing, grease trap installation.

-Commercial kitchens discharging fats, oils and grease to the drain without a grease management system risk blockage, sewage backing-up and potential action from the sewerage undertaker if waste is not managed properly.
-Thames Water’s guidance is clear that fats and cooking oils must not enter the drainage system.¹
+Commercial kitchens discharging fats, oils and grease to the drain without a grease management system risk blockage, sewage backing-up and potential action from the sewerage undertaker.
+Thames Water’s food-business guidance states that discharging fats, oils, greases and food waste into sewers is illegal and that businesses are responsible for careful, legal disposal.⁶

 Mains supply and distribution pipework.
 Commercial premises typically operate at higher supply demand than domestic properties.
 Supply sizing, pressure regulation and distribution layout must be designed for peak demand, not average flow.

 Hot water systems.
 Unvented cylinders, calorifiers and commercial hot water storage systems serving multiple outlets.
-Hot water in commercial premises must be stored and distributed at temperatures that comply with HSE guidance on controlling legionella risk — hot water stored at a minimum of 60°C and distributed so it reaches 50°C at outlets within one minute.²
+Hot water in commercial premises should be managed in line with HSE guidance on controlling legionella risk — generally hot water stored at a minimum of 60°C and distributed so it reaches 50°C at outlets within one minute, or 55°C at outlets in healthcare premises.²

 Drainage and waste systems.
 Commercial drainage runs must handle higher volumes and more demanding waste streams than domestic systems.
 Blocked commercial drains affect the whole premises.
 A plumber experienced in commercial drainage understands the difference between a domestic trap blockage and a commercial waste run problem.